The EndUp: Stiener era (2012present)

 After undertaking renovations in 2011 and other improvements to ensure the EndUp's legacy and its brand, Sydney Leung and four of his partners sold their shares in the venue to their business partner Ynez Stiener.
 Stiener had previously been part owner and managing director of the EndUp.
 Events during this period include Sunrise Sunday featuring DJs Mauricio Aviles, Gene Hunt, Ruben Mancias, Julius Papp, Miguel Migs, Norm Stradley, Jay-J, and Franky Boissy.
 The venue in this era has moved beyond its core focus upon the LGBT community to embrace a wider mix of clientele.

 2016 deaths

 In 2016, two separate incidents of violence involving club patrons occurred in or just outside of the EndUp.
 In the first incident on June 5, 2016, officers responding to the sound of gunshots entered the EndUp around 2:00 a.m. after witnessing several people hurriedly exiting the building.
 Inside, police found 19-year-old Sean Ford suffering from gunshot wounds.
 Ford was taken to a hospital where he died.
 Two suspects were initially arrested and charged, but the charges were later dropped for lack of evidence.

 Four months later on October 2, 2016, an argument which began inside of the EndUp became physical once it moved outside the club.
 26-year-old John Sanyaolu, accompanied by his friends and relatives who had joined him at the club, was shot along with two of his relatives.
 Sanyaolu died of his injuries after his assailants fled the scene.

+Cultural district inclusion

+In 2018, The EndUp was included as part of San Francisco's Leather and LGBTQ Cultural District.